Rachel Greenwald Smith, Ph.D.

 Invited Lectures and Symposia

-"Compromise Aesthetics," invited contribution to the Northeast Americanist Collective Colloquium, sponsored by Post45, Brown University, June 2014.
+"Compromise Aesthetics," contribution to the Northeast Americanist Collective Colloquium, sponsored by Post45, Brown University, June 2014.

 "Personal and Impersonal," invited lecture, University of Illinois, Urbana-Champaign Americanists Group, April 2014.

-"Impersonal Feelings," invited contribution to the Post45 Symposium, Stanford University, November 2012.
+"Impersonal Feelings," contribution to the Post45 Symposium, Stanford University, November 2012.

 "Neoliberalism and the Aesthetics of Self-Care," invited lecture, University of Missouri Department of English Research Symposium, Columbia, MO, September 2011.